Ifeoma28/My-Spotify-data/README.md

 ## INSIGHTS

-➤ Conclusion: Quick converters aren’t always the most valuable — strategy should balance activation and depth.
+➤  Based on the conversion rate for segments, Quick converters aren’t always the most valuable — strategy should balance activation and depth (listening times)

 ➤ Artist Engagement Depth Shows how time spent and frequency of streams reflect different forms of engagement.

 ➤  Targeting lightly engaged listeners could improve long-term retention due to their growth over time.

 ➤ Based on my search queries, Organic interest is not well-aligned with paid targeting — missed opportunity to retarget based on search intent.

 ➤ My peak listening hours reveals how campaigns, playlists, or artist recommendations could be more effective when aligned with daily mood shifts.

 ## CONCLUSION
-This project taught me how to transform raw engagement data into actionable strategy.
-I discovered that segment behavior varies not just by volume but by depth  and also that user intent (search) is often a better predictor of future engagement than ad impressions.
+- This project taught me how to transform raw engagement data into actionable strategy.

+-  I discovered that segment behavior varies not just by volume but by depth  and also that user intent (search) is often a better predictor of future engagement than ad impressions.
 Focused storytelling and segment-level analysis brought the ‘why’ behind the numbers to life.

-I identified that my most engaged listening happens in the evening by 7pm or 9:00am in the morning, especially on Wednesdays.
-I also found that my organic search behavior drives most of my new artist discovery — not Spotify's campaigns.
+- I identified that my most engaged listening happens in the evening by 7pm or 9:00am in the morning, especially on Wednesdays.

+- I also found that my organic search behavior drives most of my new artist discovery — not Spotify's campaigns.
 By combining streaming behavior with search activity, I could recommend better timing and artist targeting for campaigns, and even improve my own listening experience.